grepdisc/withkindness/_posts/2022-08-21-Boundaries.md

 Without boundaries, we are not pouring from an empty cup.
 No, *we are spilling from a plate or a coaster.* We cannot pour.

-Boundaries help us to assert ourselves, to express outselves.
+Boundaries help us to assert ourselves, to express ourselves.
 When we are in a relationship with another, it is their boundaries that express who they are.
 "I love you" can be reframed as, "I love your boundaries."